softwarefactory-project/DLRN/doc/source/internals.rst

 - **build_rpm_wrapper()**.
 This wrapper function prepares the mock configuration file to be used during the build using the configuration.
 It will also add the most current repository to the mock configuration, so we can use packages in the current repository as dependencies during the build.
-Finally, it will spawn a Bash script, ``build_rpm.sh``, which is in charge of the last step in the build chain.
+Then, it will spawn a Bash script, ``build_srpm.sh`` to build the source RPM, and call the appropriate build driver to generate the binary RPM.

-The ``build_rpm.sh`` script takes care of running the ``mock`` command to create the package(s) from source.
-Mock requires a source RPM (SRPM) as input, so some additional magic is done inside it.
-Specifically:
+The ``build_srpm.sh`` script takes care of creating the source RPM.
+Some magic is required to build it, specifically:

 - The script tries to determine a version and release number for the package.
   This version number should be compatible with the